AdesisNetlife/croak/README.md

 ### Croakfile

 Like Grunt, Croak has its own specific tasks configuration file.

-The Croakfile has the same API like Grunt and it can also be `js` or `coffee` source, which the module should export a `function`
+The Croakfile has the same API as Grunt and it can also be a JavaScript or CoffeeScript file.
+The module should export a `function`, like in Grunt

-The idea behind the Croakfile is just to provide an isolated configuration file without conflicting with Gruntfile for specifically extend or overwrite Grunt tasks configuration from local config to global config
+The idea behind the Croakfile is to provide an isolated configuration file without conflicting with Gruntfile for specifically extend or overwrite Grunt tasks configuration from local config to global config

 If the Croak project configuration allows `extend` or `overwrite` Grunt config, you can use the Croakfile to